 Measure Projected to Save Municipalities Up to $68 Million

-Legislation sponsored by Assembly Democrats John McKeon, Patrick Diegnan, Mila Jasey and Bob Andrzejczak to help cut costs for municipally-operated utilities gained approval from the full Assembly on Monday.
+(TRENTON) – Assembly approved legislation sponsored by Assembly Democrats John McKeon, Patrick Diegnan, Mila Jasey and Bob Andrzejczak to help cut costs for municipally-operated utilities was advanced Tuesday by an Assembly committee.

 The bill (A-2385) would authorize three or more municipalities that currently operate electric utilities to establish a shared services energy authority that may purchase, sell, exchange or transmit electricity at wholesale.
 The bill also would authorize a rural electric cooperative already in existence to join the authority once it has been established.

 Currently, the joint operation of such facilities in this manner is not permitted under the “Uniform Shared Services and Consolidation Act.”

 “This measure would drive competition and help lower costs by enabling municipalities to enter into shared service contracts,” said McKeon (D-Essex/Morris).
 “Ultimately, the bill would make utilities more efficient and allow them to pass savings along to the hardworking middle class families in their towns.”